 The Young Center for Immigrant Children’s Rights

-Separated from their families, these children and youth have no one to stand up on their behalf.
-Some of the children are eligible for political asylum or other protective visas, yet many go before immigration judges without an attorney.
-Pursuant to federal law, the Young Center is appointed as Child Advocate for the most vulnerable of these children.
-Law students in the Young Center Clinic are appointed to serve as Child Advocate and are responsible for advocating for the best interests of the assigned child on a variety of issues.
-Students look to international human rights law, including the Convention on the Rights of the Child and UNHCR Guidelines, as well as the child protection law of the child’s home country.
+Pursuant to federal law, the Trafficking Victims Protection Act, the Young Center is appointed as Child Advocate for the most vulnerable of these children (tender age children, children with mental or physical disabilities, children who have experienced extensive trauma, etc.).
+Law students in the Young Center Clinic are appointed by the federal government to serve as Child Advocate for individual children, and are responsible for advocating for the best interests of the assigned child on issues relating to care, custody, release, legal relief and safe repatriation.
+Each student meets weekly with the child at the detention facility, and advocates on behalf of the child with federal officials, including immigration judges and asylum officers, under the supervision of Young Center attorneys.
+Since there currently is no substantive best interests of the child standard under the Immigration and Nationality Act, students look to state child welfare law, international human rights law, including the Convention on the Rights of the Child and UNHCR Guidelines, and the child protection laws of the child’s home country.

 In addition to serving as Child Advocate, clinic students have the opportunity to engage in legislative and policy advocacy aimed at improving the immigration system for immigrant children in removal proceedings.
 This is an especially exciting time because Congress is debating Comprehensive Immigration Reform.
 The Young Center will travel with students to Washington D.C. to meet with legislative officials in the Senate and the House to educate them about immigrant children and advance specific policies, including the appointment of counsel for immigrant children and inco